 Virtual parts are not actual files, because they are saved internally in the assembly file.

 Just make sure you save the virtual parts as real files somewhere along the road in your design process.
 Virtual parts increase the size of the assembly and you can easily lose changes.
-Also, PDM doesn’t notice them.
+Also, PDM doesn’t notice virtual parts.

 If you want to know more, check out our article on virtual parts.

-If you ever have created multiple parts or assemblies that were nearly identical, you now that configurations can a blessing.
+If you ever created parts or assemblies that were nearly identical, you now that configurations can a blessing.

 Configurations allow you to vary:

 The list is not exhaustive, but these are the properties that I vary most often.
 You can find a basic video tutorial on configurations here.

 I want my 3D models to be a proper representation of the real world.

 So if a part should move in real life, it should move in the assembly.